Captain Rolf Nilsen

-In December of 2014, Mr. Nilsen purchased the Dort Federal Event Center and immediately was in the market to acquire a hockey team to play their games there.
+In December of 2014, Mr. Nilsen purchased the Dort Financial Center and immediately was in the market to acquire a hockey team to play their games there.
 Initially there was interest in the USHL but when the opportunity to purchase an OHL franchise became an option, he moved quickly to negotiate a deal with the owner of the NHL’s Carolina Hurricanes and the OHL’s Plymouth Whalers, Mr. Peter Karmanos Jr. With the local support and help from the City of Flint, the Flint & Genesee Chamber of Commerce and local politicians, the sale was approved by the OHL Board of Governors and Flint became one of only three cities in the United States to be able to say they have an OHL franchise.

 Immediately, Mr. Nilsen began making capital improvements to the facility to make it more fan-friendly with the intentions of also turning it into one of the premier player-training facilities in all of Junior Hockey.
 In just the first year, he invested more than 4 million dollars for new hockey boards and glass, a new scoreboard at center ice with high-definition video screens on all four sides and added new LED lighting for a better fan viewing and TV game production experience.
-Under the management of Dort Federal Event Center General Manager Jeremy Torrey, the player’s arrived for their first season in Flint and found that they had a new pro-style locker room with a video theater for viewing game film, a player’s lounge and a state of the art weight room for off-ice conditioning.
+Under the management of Dort Financial Center General Manager Jeremy Torrey, the player’s arrived for their first season in Flint and found that they had a new pro-style locker room with a video theater for viewing game film, a player’s lounge and a state of the art weight room for off-ice conditioning.
 Additionally, when NHL Scouts and out-of-town media saw the new suite located in the northwest corner of the event center, many stated that Flint now has one of the best viewing areas to watch a game in the OHL.

 Nilsen has not stopped investing into the building since he took over and has more plans to continue to enhance the event center to make it a destination facility in the region.
 In year two, the main arena’s bathrooms were refurbished.
 Nilsen also began the renovation process of the Dort Federal Event Center’s second arena, a 30,000 square-foot space that is utilized for many events each year such as trade shows, expos, banquets, concerts and field sports.
 The second arena received a complete makeover with the addition of LED lighting and a fresh coat of paint on the bleacher seats, walls and ceiling.
 Nilsen and Torrey are in the planning stages of refinishing the floor to complete the full renovation of the second arena.

-Energy conservation was a main focus this past summer as Nilsen made the necessary investment to upgrade to LED lighting throughout the entire Dort Federal Event Center.
+Energy conservation was a main focus this past summer as Nilsen made the necessary investment to upgrade to LED lighting throughout the entire Dort Financial Center.
 Also, the two suites and Blue Line Club were renovated with new couches, chairs, tables, and refrigerators.
 Video technology was enhanced, as new HD cameras were installed with the addition of a closed-circuit TV feed of the game production for the Firebirds’ locker room, suites, club level and concession stands.
 The event center box office and administrative offices were completely revamped including the installation of granite countertops while upgrading the ceiling, floor and walls.
 Additionally, Nilsen had a new concrete staircase from the main parking lot installed, leading to a more decorative and aesthetically appealing entrance into the building.
 In terms of hockey additions, Nilsen has purchased a new electronic Zamboni with a state-of-the-art laser leveling system to enhance ice quality in addition to a new skate sharpener, a skate profiler and an industrial sewing machine for the Firebirds.

 As the facility improves, the Flint Firebirds have improved as well.
 Mr. Nilsen was very happy to see his team compete in the 2017 OHL Playoffs and is looking forward to watching the team continue to improve throughout the 2017-18 Season.